Updated May 23, 2023

 Creation of Linux Docker Host

 We will install Docker on Cent OS7 to make it Docker Host.

-1. First, we need to install below packages as device-mapper is default storage driver for CentOS7 and earlier.
+1. First, we need to install the below packages as device-mapper is the default storage driver for CentOS7 and earlier.

 $sudo yum install -y device-mapper-persistent-data lvm2